ramji013/micro-service-architecture/README.md

 messaging bus: A micro service park a message in a queue and another micro service will read it from there (publish-subscribe pattern).

+Service registry:

+It is required for dynamic scaling.

+service registry microservice will hold details of each micro service and its network information. it keep tracks of the available instances of the microservices.

+On the service startup, the service send a request to register component and register itself.
+Similarly, when it is shutdown, it will send a request to the registry component to remove the detail.
+The registry component periodically make health check calls with the each of the registered services.